kubernetes/enhancements/keps/sig-scheduling/4832-async-preemption/README.md

 ### Version Skew Strategy

-This is purely internal feature for kube-scheduler, and hence no version skew strategy.
+This is purely in-memory feature for kube-scheduler, and hence no version skew strategy.

 ## Production Readiness Review Questionnaire